When Neurodivergence Travels with You

 These are our tips for the planning stage.
 Reading it on the plane?
 See part 2 of this post for ideas to use when you’re on the trip.

 Looking for more personalized support?
-Talk with our neurodivergence friendly therapists to experience the joy that life with neurodivergence child can bring!
+Talk with our neurodiversity affirming therapists to experience the joy that life with neurodivergence child can bring!

 Robin Brannan